israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Logical Operators

  Logical operators are typically used with Boolean (logical) values.
 When they are, they return a Boolean value.
+However, the && and || operators actually return the value of one of the specified operands

 ### Conditional (Ternary) Operator